Kanawha Valley Campaign of 1862: Aftermath

 On September 19, Union leaders attached Lightburn's force to the Department of the Ohio, which was commanded by Major General Horatio G. Wright.
 The Confederate army would occupy Charleston for about 40 days.
 In early October, Cox was promoted to major general and sent back to Point Pleasant to retake the Kanawha River Valley.
 The Confederate army began withdrawing from the river valley on October 9.
-Citing lack of cooperation, Confederate leadership removed Loring from command on October 15, and his replacement was Major General John Echols.
+Citing lack of cooperation with the support of other units, Confederate leadership removed Loring from command on October 15, and his replacement was Major General John Echols.
 Cox began his Kanawha Expedition to retake the river valley on October 20.
 On October 30, Cox crossed the Elk River and reoccupied Charleston, which had already been abandoned by the Confederate army.

 Lightburn would eventually become a brigadier general, and commanded a brigade in William Tecumseh Sherman's Atlanta campaign.
 Siber continued to be a brigade commander and resigned in 1864 due to bad health.
 In 1864, Gilbert's 44th Ohio Infantry was reorganized and became the 8th Ohio Cavalry Regiment.
 Toland was killed in 1863 in the Wytheville Raid.
 Loring's career in Virginia was over, but he served in the Army of Mississippi, and assumed command of that army when Lieutenant General Leonidas Polk was killed.
-Echols suffered a major defeat in 1863 in the Battle of Droop Mountain, which was one of the last major battles in West Virginia.
+Echols suffered a major defeat in 1863 at the Battle of Droop Mountain, which was one of the last major battles in West Virginia.
 McCausland became infamous for the 1864 Burning of Chambersburg, and he then suffered a major defeat in the Battle of Moorefield.
 Wharton commanded a division in Jubal Early's Army of the Valley, fighting in battles such as Third Winchester, Fisher's Hill, and Cedar Creek.
 Williams commanded a cavalry brigade in the Atlanta Campaign.
-Jenkins was mortally wounded in 1864 in the Battle of Cloyd's Mountain.
+Jenkins was mortally wounded in 1864 at the Battle of Cloyd's Mountain.